rlespinasse/github-slug-action/README.md

 | [GITHUB_EVENT<br>_PULL_REQUEST<br>_HEAD_SHA_SHORT](docs/short-variables.md#github_event_pull_request_head_sha_short) | _github.event<br>.pull_request<br>.head.sha_ | The commit SHA on pull request that trigger workflow.<br>Only set for [following webhook events][webhooks-and-events]<ul><li>`pull_request`</li><li>`pull_request_review`</li><li>`pull_request_review_comment`</li><li>`pull_request_target`</li></ul> |

 ## Troubleshooting

+### The SHORT variables doesn't have the same lengths as before

+Since `v4`, it's git who manage the short variables by using [git rev-parse][git-revparse] behaviour.
+The length of a short sha depends of the size of our repository and can differ over time.

+To manage that moving length, you can use `short-length` input

+- set `7` to reproduce `small repository` behavior
+- set `8` to reproduce `v3` behavior

+**Warning**: The minimum length is 4, the default is the effective value of the [core.abbrev][git-core-abbrev] configuration variable.

 ### One of the environment variables doesn't work as intended